getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 In the Chapters 3 and 4, we mentioned the `[[Prototype]]` chain several times, but haven't said what exactly it is.
 We will now examine prototypes in detail.

+**Note: All of the attempts to emulate class-copy behavior, as described previously in Chapter 4, labeled as variations of "mixins", completely circument the `[[Prototype]]` chain mechanism we examine here in this chapter.

 ## Links

 Objects in JavaScript have an internal property, denoted in the specification as `[[Prototype]]`, which is simply a reference to another object.
 Almost all objects are given a non-`null` value for this property, at the time of their creation.

-However, we will see shortly that it *is* possible to have an empty `[[Prototype]]` linkage.
+Note: We will see shortly that it *is* possible for an object to have an empty `[[Prototype]]` linkage, though this is somewhat less common.

 Consider: